DavidHarper414/wp_woocommerce/docs/code-snippets/free_shipping_customization.md

 ### How do I only show Free Shipping?

-The following snippet will hide all other shipping methods if Free Shipping available for the customer.
+The following snippet will hide all other shipping methods if Free Shipping is available for the customer.

 ```php
 /**